MMahad3/MMahad3/README.md

 * 🌍  I'm based in Karachi, Pakistan
 * ✉️  You can contact me at [mahadmunir6@gmail.com](mailto:mahadmunir6@gmail.com)
-* 🧠  I'm learning Computer Vision Framkeworks
+* 🧠  I'm learning Computer Vision Frameworks
 * ⚡  "When I'm not coding, you’ll find me hitting the gym 💪, exploring innovative games and tech gadgets 🎮, and dreaming up the next big idea to shape the future of technology 🧠."

 <a href="https://www.github.com/MMahad3" target="_blank" rel="noreferrer"><img